Tracks

 CTF Foundations

-Build your baseline operator workflow before touching advanced pwn chains.
+Build a reliable operator workflow before touching advanced pwn chains.

-This track converts tutorial-heavy beginners into deliberate problem solvers.
-You will build repeatable habits for recon, hypothesis testing, and challenge writeups.
+Convert tutorial-heavy beginners into deliberate problem solvers.
+The focus is on repeatable habits for recon, hypothesis testing, debugging, and writeups.

 • Python scripting for challenge automation